floklimm/scPPIN/README.md

 ## Tutorial

 The usage is demonstrated for two examples in *tutorial_scPPIN.R*.
 In these tutorials the steps 1 to 3 (preprocessing, cell cluster identification, and computation of differentially expressed genes) are replaced by a loading of pre-computed p-values.

 The tutorial also demonstrates the usage of `qgraph` for a nicer plotting of the functional modules and some helper functions (e.g., `fitBUM`)

 The function `functionalModuleH1H3_missingData` allows the computation of functional modules while keeping proteins without gene-expression information.

+[logo]: https://github.com/floklimm/scPPIN/images/activeModuleExampleMissingData.pdf "Example functional module with missing gene-expression information"

 ## License
 This project is licensed under the AGPL - see the [LICENSE](https://github.com/floklimm/scPPIN/blob/master/LICENSE) file for details.